Samstar10/Superheroes/README.md

 ### PATCH /powers/:id

-This route should update an existing `Power`.
-It should accept an object with the following properties in the body of the request:
+This route updates an existing `Power`.
+It accepts an object with the following properties in the body of the request:

 ```json